sdg002/AzureTrials/synapse-workspace-armtemplate/readme.md

 ```

 ## How to query Synapse Workspace using C#?
 You would use ADO.NET.
+You would have to acquire a JWT token from Azure Active Directory.
 Example:
 Refer https://docs.microsoft.com/en-us/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver15#setting-azure-active-directory-authentication